mbebenita/Broadway/README.markdown

   // Decode in a worker thread, or the main thread?
   useWorker: <boolean>,

   // Path to Decoder.js.
 Only necessary when useWorker is true.
-This defaults to "Decoder.js".
+Defaults to "Decoder.js".
   workerFile: <string>,

   // Use WebGL?
 This defaults to "auto".